- Do I Need Car Insurance?

 Tips for choosing the right car insurance

 While CTP is designed to provide financial protection from injury liability, it won’t cover you for damage to your car or to another person’s vehicle or property if you cause an accident.
-That’s where Comprehensive and Third Party** insurance come in.
+That’s where Comprehensive insurance and Third Party** insurance come in.

 Here are some tips for getting a good deal on your policy: